fnalacceleratormodeling/synergia2/README.md

 ![](wiki/animation_synergia.gif)

-`Synergia` is a accelerator modeling and simulation package developped at Fermilab.
+`Synergia` is a accelerator modeling and simulation package developed at Fermilab.

 - [Build Synergia](#build-instructions)
 - [Writing a Synergia Simulation](#writing-a-synergia-simulation)